israelroldan/extjs-reactor/README.md

     ...
 }
 ```
+# Using an Ext JS Component at the root of your App
+If you choose to use an Ext JS component at the root of your app to handle the main layout, set the `viewport` option to `true` when installing the Ext JS renderer.
+This will set the height of the html, body, and react root element to 100% so that your Ext JS root component will fill the full screen.
+For example:

+`
+import install from '@extjs/reactor'
+install({ viewport: true })
+`

 # Development
 This is a monorepo that uses lerna.
 After cloning, run `npm install` then `lerna bootstrap` to install dependencies.